alan20701519/python/README.md

 practice in python

+1.
+graphic.py
-1.learn how to use python to draw the graph
+learn how to use python to draw the graph